petpeevephobia/marryme/README.md

 ## Running MarryMe

-1. Start your Telegram bot.
+1. Start your Telegram bot via "boy.py" OR host the code on Fly.io.
 2. Send raw client notes to your Telegram bot.
 The notes must include the client business name and client email.
 3. The bot will generate a proposal, duplicate your Google Slides template, fill in details, and reply with the proposal link.